-CDLT will prepare a Stewardship Plan to guide the permanent stewardship for habitat protection, appropriate restoration, and compatible public access.
+CDLT has prepared a Draft Stewardship Plan (Appendix F) to guide the permanent stewardship for habitat protection, appropriate restoration, and compatible public access.
 In order to acquire the properties, CDLT Board policy requires that it obtain adequate stewardship funding, generally obtained as donations from the selling landowners.